 “Museum L-A believes that rather than push ideas at our visitors, we strive to pull ideas from them,” says Rachel Desgrosseilliers, Executive Director of Museum L-A. “We will use imagination to envision the community that meets their needs and the needs of generations to come.”

-Throughout the exhibit, Museum L-A, in collaboration with the Maine Historical Society, hopes to capture stories and memories for My Maine Stories for the Maine Memory Network collection.
-Museum visitors are encouraged to share their memories of the Mills of Maine.
+Throughout the exhibit, Museum L-A, in collaboration with the Maine Historical Society, captured stories and memories for My Maine Stories for the Maine Memory Network collection.
+Museum visitors were encouraged to share their memories of the Mills of Maine.

-This project is made possible with generous support from Talley-O Design, Platz Associates, Center Street Dental and Kimball Street Studios.
+This project was made possible with generous support from Talley-O Design, Platz Associates, Center Street Dental and Kimball Street Studios.

 Artworks above: Museum L-A archival photographs, Lower Bates Canal by Janice L. Moore & Cowan Mill by Mark Marchesi